 Babies and Bumps - New parents and parents-to-be are invited to meet other Imperial colleagues in a similar situation for informal networking and mutual support over tea/coffee.
 HR will be present to answer any questions in relation to maternity, paternity and shared parental leave.
 For further information of network meeting dates and details of who to contact, please view the relevant campus meeting dates.

 Coaching and mentoring for parents - The Learning and Development team offer Coaching and Mentoring which can be very beneficial to parents.
 Coaching is a 1-2-1 process that helps individuals think through their options in relation to a range of situations they may be facing in the workplace.
 Coaching is a confidential and voluntary process, involving up to 4 meetings over a period of 3-6 months.
 Mentoring is a widely used development tool that has proved to have a beneficial impact on effectiveness, confidence and career advancement.
 At the heart of mentoring is a relationship based on trust and mutual regard where one colleague uses their expertise and knowledge to support the development of another colleague.
-Find out more.
+Find out more about coaching and mentoring.

-Working parents and new fathers/partners workshop – these workshops look at both the practical and emotional aspects to enable you to develop in your career through effective planning and communication.
+Working parents, preparing for maternity and new fathers/partners workshop – these workshops look at both the practical and emotional aspects to enable you to develop in your career through effective planning and communication.
 The courses are free to College staff.
 Further information can be found on the Equality website.